-- Written guidance is available on the management of Intracranial pressure monitoring - All documentation has been reviewed in the last two years - The nurse is assessed as competent and knowledgeable in the monitoring of ICP - An evidence based protocol / care plan is available relating to the individual person's needs - A structured training and education programme is available for staff on ICP monitoring for level 0-3 patients (as appropriate) - Accurate documentation includes: trace, event monitoring, waveform and interventions and activities that may influence the person's ICP - Information in the appropriate format is available to people with raised ICP and their carers/families
+- Written guidance is available on the management of Intracranial monitoring. - All documentation has been reviewed in the last two years. - The nurse is assessed as competent and knowledgeable in the monitoring of ICP. - An evidence-based protocol/care plan is available relating to the individual patient needs. - A structured training and education programme is available for staff on ICP monitoring for level 0-3 patients (as appropriate). - Accurate documentation includes trace, event monitoring, waveform and interventions and activities that may influence the patient's ICP. - Information in the appropriate format is available to patients and carers/families.